Fast radio bursts at the dawn of the 2020s: Motivations for continued and future observations

-Thus far, extragalactic FRBs have appeared quiet at other wavelengths \citep{scholz_2017_apj,scholz_2020_apj} and via other messengers.
-It is possible that the distances to FRBs are simply too large compared to the sensitivities of existing telescopes observing above the radio band.
+Thus far, extragalactic FRBs have appeared quiet at other wavelengths \citep{scholz_2017_apj,scholz_2020_apj} and via other messengers \citep{aartsen_2020_apj}.
+It is possible that the distances to FRBs are simply too large for there to be detectable multi-wavelength counterparts, given the sensitivities of existing telescopes observing above the radio band.
 We have only scratched the surface, however, since most multi-telescope studies have targeted repeaters and prompt observation of one-off FRBs is particularly challenging.
 Future FRB search machines would benefit from dedicated optical and high-energy instruments simultaneously observing the same field of view.

 Assuming a scenario where FRBs originate from neutron star magnetospheres, \citet{lyutikov_2016_apjl} consider what electromagnetic counterparts might accompany them.
 In the case of flares associated with magnetospheric reconfigurations, contemporaneous bursts at other wavelengths, and/or an afterglow may be detectable.
 They argue that a short GRB-like burst, a millisecond-duration optical flash, and/or a high-energy afterglow are the most promising scenarios to pursue observationally.
 Radio interferometers like ASKAP that can both discover and localise one-off FRBs, can also place limits on precursor and afterglow radio emission \citep{bhandari_2020_apjl_901}.